restic/restic/doc/045_working_with_repos.rst

 data (just like when having used the ``forget`` command).

-In order to preview the changes which ``rewrite`` would make, you can use the ``--dry-run`` option.
+In order to preview the changes which ``rewrite`` would make, you can use the ``--dry-run`` option or set the environment variable $RESTIC_DRY_RUN.
 This will simulate the rewriting process without actually modifying the repository.
 Instead restic will only print the actions it would perform.

 Checking integrity and consistency